H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 The GBIM worldview structure allows the corpus to maintain multiple, simultaneously queryable perspectives on the same entities and places.
 Each belief is tagged with a `worldview_id` that identifies the interpretive frame within which it is valid.

 The production worldview as of March 2026 is **`eq1`** — the primary equity-oriented worldview that grounds Ms. Jarvis's reasoning in Appalachian community perspectives, WV state data, and federal program structures as they operate in West Virginia.
-All 5,416,522 production beliefs in `gbimbeliefnormalized` and all **20,593 landowner beliefs** in `mvw_gbim_landowner_spatial` are tagged `worldview_id = 'eq1'`.
+All **5,416,522** production beliefs in `gbimbeliefnormalized` — including all **20,593 landowner beliefs** (proposition codes `LANDOWNER_CORPORATE` and `LANDOWNER_GOVERNMENT`, verified March 20, 2026) — are tagged `worldview_id = 'eq1'`.

 ```
 ┌─────────────────────────────────────────────────────────────┐